zicht/z/res/doc/FAQ.md

 components and a shell, and they are all at both our disposal.
 Furthermore, if you ever used bash, you can use Z, you don't need knowledge of much of the Z syntax or architecture to get started real quick.

+Z relies heavy on shell scripting.
+If you're not comfortable with bash, however, Z is not limited to bash as a primary interpreter.
+You can extend Z easily by utilizing any shell that is capable of processing stdin.
+Currently, it is not possible to do this on a per-task basis, but there are plans to do so.

 # Why not Capistrano, Capifony, Puppet, Chef, etc? #
 See above.
 Z does not aim to be a replacement of any of these tools.
 It aims to solve problems you might have.
+If you don't recognize the solution, Z is probably not for you.

 # Why is it called Z? #
 We use Z for build, release and integration management at the company where it was originally developed: